-Plan:MK advocates the continuation of a strategic, integrated approach to managing flood risk which seeks the management of surface water to be planned at the largest appropriate scale for the new development and incorporated into the site at the earliest opportunity in the design process.

-New development is required to incorporate SuDS; in line with national policy and guidance and, which meet the requirements set out in national standards and the Council's relevant local guidance.
-It is expected that:

-- 1. Flood risk management and SuDS will be provided at a strategic scale and in an integrated manner, wherever possible; - 2.
-Space will be specifically set aside for SuDS and used to inform the overall layout of development sites; - 3.
+- A. Plan:MK advocates the continuation of a strategic, integrated approach to managing flood risk which seeks the management of surface water to be planned at the largest appropriate scale for the new development and incorporated into the site at the earliest opportunity in the design process. - B. New development is required to incorporate SuDS; in line with national policy and guidance and, which meet the requirements set out in national standards and the Council's relevant local guidance.
+It is expected that: - 1.
+Flood risk management and SuDS will be provided at a strategic scale and in an integrated manner, wherever possible; - 2.
+Space will be specifically set aside for SuDS and fluvial flood risk reduction features and used to inform the overall layout of development sites; - 3.
 Above ground attenuation will be provided in preference to below ground attenuation; - 4.
-SuDS will be designed as multi-purpose green infrastructure and open space, to provide additional environmental, biological, social and amenity value, wherever possible.
-The use of land to provide flood storage capacity should not conflict with required amenity and recreation provision; - 5.
+SuDS will be designed as multi-purpose green infrastructure and open space, to maximise additional environmental, biodiversity, social and amenity value, wherever possible.
+The use of land to provide flood storage capacity should not conflict with required amenity and recreation provision floodplains and floodplain habitats should be safeguarded; - 5.
 SuDS will be designed with an allowance for climate change and the potential impact it may have over the lifetime of the proposed development; - 6.
 Proposals for development within Critical Drainage Catchments, as identified in the Milton Keynes Surface Water Management Plan, should investigate the potential for the scheme to reduce or mitigate existing risk in the surrounding area; - 7.
 All surface water drainage proposals for new development must include full details of the means of achieving future management, maintenance and adoption of the systems, prior to approval of any planning permission, to ensure that it will function effectively over the lifespan of the development.
-This will include details of funding.
+This will include details of funding and should be formulated through discussion with the relevant responsible bodies, including Milton Keynes Council, The Parks Trust, Anglian Water and the Internal Drainage Board; - 8.
+Development will ensure no adverse impact on the functions and setting of a watercourse and its associated corridor; - 9.
+Development should avoid building over or culverting watercourses, encourage the removal of existing culverts and seek opportunities to create wetlands and wet grasslands and woodlands and restore natural river flows and floodplains.